 One week is a solid amount of time to explore Morocco's desert and Imperial cities at a moderate pace.
-In two weeks, you can add hiking in the Atlas Mountains and relaxation on the Atlantic coast.
-With less than 5 days, it's best to focus your time: see Casablanca, Chefchaouen, and Fes in the north, or stick to Marrakech and the Sahara in the south.
+In two weeks, you can add hiking in the Atlas mountains and relaxation on the Atlantic coast.
+With less than five days, it's best to focus your time: see Casablanca, Chefchaouen, and Fes in the north, or stick to Marrakesh and the Sahara in the south.

 Make the Most of Your Time in Morocco

 Morocco offers a diverse blend of geography, climate, and culture.
 With much to see and do, there's no shortage of options; the trick is fitting everything in.
 Here are some ideas to help you maximize your time in Morocco, whether you have a few days or a couple weeks to explore.

 With 5-7 days to explore Morocco, you'll need to be selective where you focus your time.
 Are you interested in cities and culture?
 Perhaps a desert adventure, or hiking in the Atlas Mountains?

 With 10 days or more in Morocco, you can focus on several regions such as the desert, mountains, coast, and imperial cities.
 Whether you're into active adventures, cultural exploration, culinary treats, or a little of everything, Morocco has something for everyone.